1125.00 Financial Need Review Policy

 - The actual cost for tuition may be paid for skills training at BOCES.
 Up to two years may be allowed for BOCES programs that operate on half-day sessions or for trainees whose disabilities require part-time attendance.

-In order to provide cost effective skills training, all program costs must be documented in the Individual Plan for Employment (IPE).
+In order to provide cost-effective skills training, all program costs must be documented in the Individualized Plan for Employment (IPE).
 Any costs in excess of the $10,000 funding limit are subject to consideration of the individual’s financial resources.

-Note: If financial need based services are also planned, a Consumer Participation in the Cost of Services calculation must be completed.
+Note: If financial need based services are also planned, a Participation Contribution in the Cost of Services calculation must be completed.

-ACCES-VR uses a calculation of consumer participation in the cost of services when an individual is not Exempt and financial need based services are planned.
+ACCES-VR uses a calculation of participant contribution in the cost of services when an individual is not Exempt and financial need based services are planned.
 As a result of the calculation, some individuals may be required to contribute to the cost of financial need based services if it is determined that they have available resources, i.e. Spend Down.
 (See 1125.00P Financial Need Review Procedure).

 A Financial Need Review must be completed at least annually for all eligible individuals and more often if financial need based services are planned and a Non-Calculation Review was completed or the individual’s income and/or assets change significantly during the year.

 A Financial Need Review must be documented in the electronic record of services (CaMS).
 If an individual will receive financial need based services, a current calculation must be completed prior to providing financial need based services.

 Note: A current calculation is one that has been completed within the last 12 months and is updated sooner if there is a significant change in the individual’s available resources.